VerifiedInc/client-sdk/README.md

 # @verifiedinc/client-sdk

-An SDK for serving Verified's 1-click service into web applications.
+A TypeScript-based SDK for serving Verified's 1-click service into web applications.

 ## Features